AnOtterGithubUser/anottergithubuser.github.io/_peeks/2025-03-11-llm-inference-engines-servers.md

 PyTorch and TensorFlow are indeed able to load the weights of a model, its architecture and then perform matrix multiplication during a forward pass to provide an output.
 However, they are general-purpose tensor computing frameworks and are not optimized for LLMs.

 ### What makes LLM so special?
 Large Language Models rely heavily  on the [Transformers architecture](https://research.google/blog/transformer-a-novel-neural-network-architecture-for-language-understanding/).
 Transformers are based on the *attention mechanism* which is a scaled dot-product between 3 matrices, $Q$, $K$, and $V$.
 Each of these matrices is related to one token (*a token is a word part that LLMs are trained on*).

 $$
 \text{Attention}(Q, K, V) = \text{softmax}\left(\frac{QK^\top}{\sqrt{d_k}}\right)V
 $$

 *Breathe in, this is the only equation in the article*

-At inference, generating one new token from a LLM requires a lot of these dot-products between these matrices for each token of the sequence.
+At inference, generating one new token from a LLM requires a lot of these dot-products between these matrices for each token in the sequence.
 Instead of recomputing all these matrices for each token, it is better to store the matrices of past tokens in memory.
 Ideally GPU memory for fast reads.
 This is where problems start...

 See, the computation part of generating a token is not very intensive for a GPU, these are **really** good at computing dot-products (that is why Nvidia's stock soared).
 LLM inference is not **computation-bound**.